BamdadRashidi/BamdadRashidi/README.md

 # Hi there, you might seem to have bumped into the profile of mine. you might ask who even am i. well...

-As you know from my profile, I am Bamdad. a computer engineer at SBU university in Tehran, Iran.
+As you know from my profile, I am Mohammadamin "Bamdad" Rashidi. a computer engineer at SBU university in Tehran, Iran.
 I like making stuff and messing around with code.

 ## 🖥️ Used languages/frameworks